arcanis/eslint-plugin-arca/docs/rules/import-absolutes.md

 import hello from './hello';
 ```

-If an import comes from the current package, and its relative form matches `preferRelative`, this rule will produce a warning.
+If an absolute import comes from the current package and the relative path to its target matches `preferRelative`, this rule will produce a warning.

 Inside a package named `pkg`, and when `preferRelative` is set to `^\\.\\/[^\\/]*$`, the following patterns are considered errors: